curityio/istio-demo-installation/README.md

 - ./deploy-mysql.sh
 - ./deploy-idsvr.sh

-## View Sidecar Components

-Note how all pods, including those for the Curity Identity Server, now include a sidecar component called 'istio-proxy':

-- POD=$(kubectl get pods -o name | grep webhost)
-- kubectl describe $POD

-This is because the Create Cluster script made Istio injection the default behavior:

-- kubectl label namespace default istio-injection=enabled
+Whether or not the Identity Server uses sidecar proxies is controlled by a USE_ISTIO_SIDECARS flag.\
+This can be toggled within the deploy-idsvr.sh script.

 ## View Ingress Details

-Istio uses different ingress components with richer options than the base Kubernetes ingress.\
+In an Istio cluster it is recommended to use Istio ingress components with additional capabilities.\
-This includes use of Gateway / Virtual Service / Destination Rule components:
+Components need to define Gateway / Virtual Service / Destination Rule objects:

 - [Gateway](./base/gateway.yaml)
 - [Virtual Services](./idsvr/virtualservices.yaml)
 - [Destination Rules](./idsvr/destinationrules.yaml)

-Extra networking objects then become available for managing the cluster:
+Extra resources can then be managed by the built in kubectl command:

 - kubectl get gateway
 - kubectl get virtualservice